i-pi/i-pi/README.md

 ## Tutorials and online resources

-The i-PI [documentation](https://docs.ipi-code.org/onlinereso.html) has a list of avaialble tutorials, recipes and other useful online resources.
+The i-PI [documentation](https://docs.ipi-code.org/onlinereso.html) has a list of available tutorials, recipes and other useful online resources.

 ## Run the automatic test suite